-Employees are eligible for an amount equal to a maximum of one hundred dollars (\$100), per calendar year (converted to an hourly figure or per pay period figure, consistent with the payroll system) as a "bonus"/performance pay, when an employee demonstrates to the department Director or designee that she/he has taken action or recommended action that has resulted in cost savings or additional revenue for the department to which the employee is assigned.
+Employees are eligible for a maximum of one hundred dollars (\$100), per calendar year (divided and paid hourly or by number of pay periods in the year) as a "bonus"/performance pay, when an employee demonstrates to the department Director or designee that she/he has taken action or recommended action that has resulted in cost savings or additional revenue for the department to which the employee is assigned.
 Such savings/additional revenue must be a minimum of \$1,000 to qualify for this, "bonus"/performance pay.
 Request for such a "bonus"/performance pay must be made initially with the employee's immediate supervisor who will make a written recommendation that will proceed up the chain of command.